SGSMI.ORG

 it says this was his second marriage (M2) So first wife is deceased.

-I could not find a death certificate on Mary.
+I could not find a death certificate on this Mary.

-But in 1910 Florence, Julia, Herman and Ludwig are all living
+But in 1910: Florence, Julia, Herman and Ludwig were all living

 with an Aunt and Uncle